Simhyeon/r4d/docs/modes.md

 ### Hygiene modes.

-By default processing is not hygienic which means that macro's behaviour can change according to external variance.
+By default processing is not hygienic, which means that macro's behaviour can change according to external variance.

 For example, following macro can fail according to inner macro's existence.